Learn About The Law

 (1) An analysis of the benefits and costs of a reasonable range of regulatory alternatives reflecting the scope of discretion provided by the statute authorizing the proposed rule;

 (2) Demonstration that there is no alternative approach among the alternatives considered during the rulemaking proceeding which would be as effective and less burdensome to affected private persons as another regulation.
-This standard requires that an agency proposing to write any new regulation must identify any other state regulation which is overlapped or duplicated by the proposed regulation and justify any overlap or duplication; and
+This standard requires that an agency proposing to write any new regulation must identify any other state regulation that is overlapped or duplicated by the proposed regulation and justify any overlap or duplication; and

 (3) A determination whether: